 Making your submission

-MPI will consider all submissions made on the proposals contained in the Animal Products Notice: General Export Requirements for Bee Products.
-A summary of submissions and MPI's response to these submissions will be posted on this web page.
+MPI has considered all submissions made on the proposals contained in the Animal Products Notice: General Export Requirements for Bee Products.

 Submissions are public information